guoguo12/guoguo12.github.io/writings/src/regex-features.md

 This appeared to fix the issue.

-Eventually, by playing with the learning options, I was able to reach 63.5% classification accuracy using *K*=64 regexes.
+Eventually, by playing with the initialization and EA options, I was able to reach 63.5% classification accuracy using *K*=64 regexes.
 That was enough to convince me that the featurization was working, at least at some level, seeing as random guessing should've yielded ~10% classification accuracy.

 Unfortunately, relative to other models, 63.5% accuracy is very, very poor.
 The baseline SVM trained on raw (binarized) pixels easily achieved ~95% accuracy.
-Even an SVM trained on just the top half of each image performed substantially better (at 79.1% accuracy).
+Even an SVM trained on just the top half of each image performed substantially better (at ~79% accuracy).

 So what was the EA learning?
 The 10 highest-fitness regexes (across all generations) from the 63.5% accuracy run are shown here: